-Sites that are traditional child care centers or emergency shelters that also participate in the atrisk afterschool care component may select a new sponsor, without prior approval from TDA, between June 1 and September 30 of each Program Year.
-Permanent Agreement Between Contracting Organization and Child Care Site signed during the open enrollment period are effective October 1 of the following Program Year.
+Sites may select a new sponsor, without prior approval from TDA, between June 1 and September 30 of each program year.
+Permanent Agreement Between Contracting Organization and Child Care Site signed during the open enrollment period are effective October 1 of the following program year.

-A new site can sign a Permanent Agreement Between Contracting Organization and Child Care Site with a sponsor at any time during the Program Year.
-If the Permanent Agreement Between Contracting Organization and Child Care Site is signed between the applicable open enrollment period above, the new site may choose another sponsor before the end of the applicable open enrollment period.
+A new site can sign a Permanent Agreement Between Contracting Organization and Child Care Site with a sponsor at any time during the program year.
+If the Permanent Agreement Between Contracting Organization and Child Care Site is signed between June 1 and September 30, the new site may choose another sponsor before the end of the open enrollment period to be effective October 1 of the following program year.

-If a site signs a site application and Permanent Agreement Between Contracting Organization and Child Care Site with more than one sponsor during open enrollment, the Permanent Agreement Between Contracting Organization and Child Care Site that was signed earliest by both the sponsor representative and the site is legally binding.
+If a site signs a Permanent Agreement Between Contracting Organization and Child Care Site with more than one sponsor during open enrollment, the Permanent Agreement Between Contracting Organization and Child Care Site that was signed earliest by both the sponsor representative and the site is legally binding.
+Once a site has selected a sponsor, the site may not transfer to another sponsor without prior approval from TDA.

 Sponsors may not obtain a newly signed Permanent Agreement Between Contracting Organization and Child Care Site during the open enrollment period from existing sites in an attempt to prevent the sites from transferring to another sponsor during open enrollment.
-A newly signed Permanent Agreement Between Contracting Organization and Child Care Site signed by a Sponsor and its existing site will not be considered as "signed earliest by both the sponsor representative and the site" if the site signs with another sponsor during the open enrollment period.
+A newly signed Permanent Agreement Between Contracting Organization and Child Care Site signed by a sponsor and its existing site will not be considered as "signed earliest by both the sponsor representative and the site" if the site signs with another sponsor during the open enrollment period.